-Why are there separate sets of existing FLSA regulations for the House of Representatives, the Senate, and the other employing offices covered by the CAA?
+Why are there separate sets of existing FLSA regulations which have been applicable since 1996 for the House of Representatives, the Senate, and the other employing offices covered by the CAA?
 Section 304(a)(2)(B) of the CAA, 2 U.S.C.
-1384(a)(2)(B), requires that the substantive rules of the Board of Directors of the Office of Compliance "shall consist of 3 separate bodies of regulations, which shall apply, respectively, to-(i) the Senate and employees of the Senate; (ii) the House of Representatives and employees of the House of Representatives; and (iii) the other covered employees and employing offices."
-In 1996, the House of Representatives (H. Res.
-400) and the Senate (S. Res.
-242) each adopted by resolution the FLSA regulations applicable to each body.
-The Senate and House of Representatives adopted by concurrent resolution (S. Con.
-Res.
-51) the regulations applicable to other employing offices and employees.
+1384(a)(2)(B), requires that the substantive rules of the Board of Directors of the Office of Compliance "shall consist of 3 separate bodies of regulations, which shall apply, respectively, to - (i) the Senate and employees of the Senate; (ii) the House of Representatives and employees of the House of Representatives; and (iii) the other covered employees and employing offices."
+In 1996, the House of Representatives (H.Res.400) and the Senate (S.Res.242) each adopted by resolution the FLSA regulations applicable to each body.
+The Senate and House of Representatives adopted by concurrent resolution (S.Con.Res.51) the regulations applicable to other employing offices and employees.

 Are there substantive differences in the proposed regulations for the House of Representatives, the Senate, and the other employing offices?
-No. While there are some differences in other parts of the existing FLSA regulations applicable to the Senate, the House of Representatives, and the other emploving offices (chiefly related to the mandate at section 203(c)(3) of the CAA, 2 U.S.C. "covered employees 1313(c)(3), regarding whose work schedules directly depend on the schedule of the House of Representatives or the Senate . . . ''), the Board of Directors has identified no "good cause" for varying the text of these regulations.
-Therefore, if the proposed part 541 regulations are adopted. the prefixes "H", "S", and "C" will be affixed to each of the sets of regulations for the House, for the Senate, and for the other employing offices, but the text of the part 541 regulations will be identical.
+No. While there are some differences in other parts of the existing FLSA regulations applicable to the Senate, the House of Representatives, and the other employing offices (chiefly related to the mandate at section 203(c)(3) of the CAA, 2 U.S.C.
+1313(c)(3), regarding "covered employees whose work schedules directly depend on the schedule of the House of Representatives or the Senate . . ."), the existing Part 541 regulations are substantively identical.
+The Board of Directors has identified no "good cause" for varying the text of these proposed new regulations.
+Therefore, if the proposed part 541 regulations are adopted to replace the pre-existing Part 541 regulations, the prefixes "H," "S," and "C" will be affixed to each of the sets of regulations for the House, for the Senate, and for the other employing offices, but otherwise the text of the part 541 regulations will be identical.